NL33/electron-git/README.md

 - Make sure if hit keyboard shortcut or hover too many times, it only calls the start loop function 1 time. in other words: start loop function should not be called when it's already being run.
 DONE

-- remove extra init in project window
--menu options:
-    -project name:
-        - new folder
-        - new file
-        - view folder to search
-        - refresh
-    - normal folder
-        - new folder
-        - new file
-        - view folder to search
-        - move to trash
-        - refresh
-    - file
-        - move to trash

 - update other windows code for updated electron